ericwoud/buildR64arch/README.md

 Some DSA drivers have a problem with this setup, but some are recently fixed with a fix wireless roaming fix in the kernel.
 You will need very recent drivers on all routers/switches and access points on your network

-## Setup booting from NVME on R3/R3mini/R4, using boot partition on emmc
+## Setup booting from NVME on R3/R3mini/R4, using boot partition on emmc (not recommended)

 This instruction is for the default boot method "2.
 ATF - KERNEL using boot partition."